Fees for 2014-2015 (Class of 2016):

 Expansion of Physician Assistant Training Grant Recipient - Providing Tuition Assistance for Primary Care

-The Methodist University PA Program will select six students out of the next 5 incoming classes to receive a total of $44,000 in tuition assistance ($22,000 a year).
-These select students must enter into primary care medicine (family medicine, pediatrics, or internal medicine) for at least 5 years upon graduation.
+The Methodist University PA Program will select six students in 2015 to receive a total of $22,000 towards tuition.
+These select students must enter into primary care medicine (family medicine, pediatrics, or internal medicine) for at least 5 years upon graduation and participate in other program requirements outside of regular class time.
 Only students who have been accepted and who have paid their enrollment deposit are eligible to apply for this opportunity.
 Students will submit an essay application that will allow the faculty to determine the student's desire to enter into primary care, understanding of primary care, and financial need.